Tobi-De/fuzzy-couscous/project_name/README.md

 >
 > You may get an error when trying to login or signup, this is due to django-allauth, you need to create a new *site* in django
 > admin and use its *ID* as the value of `SITE_ID` in the `settings.py`file.
-> Create a new superuser with the `python manage.py createsuperuser` command then look for the `sites` section in the left
+> Create a new superuser with the `python manage.py createsuperuser` command, login to django admin then look for the `sites`
-> navigation bar and create a new *site*.
+> section in the left navigation bar and create a new *site*.